Toasterbirb/subst/README.md

-nopi ; location                                 # NOP out an instruction at the given location nopi ; location ; amount_of_bytes_to_nop        # NOP out a certain amount of instruction at the given location inv ; location									# Invert a conditional at the given location
+nopi ; location                                 # NOP out an instruction at the given location nopi ; location ; amount_of_bytes_to_nop        # NOP out a certain amount of instruction at the given location inv ; location									# Invert a conditional at the given location jmp ; location ; destination                    # Create a jmp instruction to the given location that jumps to the destination address
 ```
 A few example files can be found in the tests directory